charly-lang/charly/README.md

 <img align="right" alt="Charly" width="150" src="docs/images/charly.png" />

 # The Charly programming language
+## v0.0.1

 This is my try at writing an interpreter of a dynamic language from scratch with my bare hands.
-It is implemented in [Crystal](https://crystal-lang.org/) at has no dependencies.
+It is implemented in [Crystal](https://crystal-lang.org/).

 # Syntax